Academic English for Graduate Students

-The AEIGS program offers four advanced English courses for UO international graduate students--see below for descriptions--and the SPEAK test for international graduate employees who are applying for teaching positions.
+The Academic English for Graduate Students (GRST) program offers several advanced English courses for UO international graduate students--see below for descriptions--and the SPEAK test for international graduate employees who are applying for teaching positions.

 Prepares international non-native English speaking graduate students to write academic, graduate-level papers with an emphasis on fluency, organization, academic discourse conventions, grammatical and lexical accuracy in writing, documentation, and appropriateness for specific writing tasks, including summaries, reviews, projects, reports, research papers, and theses.

 All international graduate students who speak English as an additional language are welcome to enroll, regardless of year in a program, disciplinary field, or writing skill level (unless the student has been placed in AEIS 110 or AEIS 111 by the AEIS Accuplacer test).
 The course is flexibly designed to meet the needs of a wide range of students.

 GRST 632 Graduate and Scholarly Writing II (4 units) (Not offered in 2022-23 school year)

 Students continue the work started in GRST 631 but with a focus on research paper, thesis, and dissertation writing.
 Students improve their vocabulary, grammar, and general writing skills as they draft and revise the introduction, literature review, methodology, results, and discussion sections of a project they are currently working on.
 Open to all international graduate students who have completed GRST 631 (or with special permission).